comychitz/knowledge/networking/networksecurity.md

           3. To decrypt cipher text c compute , m = cd mod n m = (me mod n)d mod n
         * Important property of RSA:
           * use public key to encrypt first, then public key to encrypt that will be the same if you did it in reverse order.
 * Data Integrity
   * Message Authentication Code (MAC)
     * When Alice sends to Bob a message she will use the message (m) and secret key (s) and hash it and append it to the message before sending (i.e. will send m + H(m+s) ) and then bob does the same with the secret key and the message and compares the result of H(m+s) to the one that Alice sent with the message.
 MD5, SHA-1, and SHA-2 are hash functions used. but SHA-2 is the only secure one.
   * Digital Signatures
 * Authentication
 * Secure Email: PGP
-* SSL (Sceurity Sockets Layer)
+* SSL (Security Sockets Layer)
 * IPSec
     * an end-to-end security scheme operating in the Internet Layer of the IP Suite.
 IPsec uses several protocols to perform different functions.
         * AH - Authentication Header Protocol is uses to provide connectionless integrity and data origin authentication and provides protection against replay attacks, but no confidentiality.
         * ESP - Encapsulating Security Payloads - provides confidentiality, data-origin authentication, connectionless integrity, an anti-replay service, and limited traffic flow confidentiality.